 New South Wales is a state in Australia located along the east coast.
 The capital city of New South Wales is Sydney, which is also the most populous city in Australia.
 The state is also the most populous in the country at 7.5 million residents.
 Travel to New South Wales offers an endless array of sights and activities.
-But one thing is common with all of the states in Australia – you will delight yourself in an array of natural beauty and attractions with which Australia is in no shortage of.
+But one thing is common with all of the states in Australia – you will delight yourself in an array of natural beauty and attractions with which Australia is in no shortage.

 New South Wales was formed in 1788 and consists of the other islands outside of mainland Australia, which includes Lord Howe Island, Norfolk Island, and more.
 However, some of these islands were separated in the 19th century although Lord Howe Island remains a part of New South Wales until today.

 The economy of New South Wales experienced a rapid boost in the 1970s along with a massive social transformation.
-Agriculture remains a large part of the state’s economy but new industries like financial services and information technology has also emerged.
+Agriculture remains a large part of the state’s economy but new industries like financial services and information technology have also emerged.
 The biggest export products from New South Wales are coal and other related products.
 Another industry that has helped boost New South Wales’ economy is tourism.
 Travel to New South Wales has generated a revenue of up to $25.1 million.
-The tourism industry has also generated about 7% employment in the country’s overall workforce.
+The tourism industry has also generated about 7% of employment in the country’s overall workforce.

 National Parks in NSW